hamacom2004jp/cmdbox/README.md

                                         #   e.g. /{1}_exec
         move:                           # Specify whether to move the regular expression group of the source to the target.
                                         #   e.g. true
+agentrule:                              # Specifies a list of rules that determine which commands the agent can execute.
+  policy: deny                          # Specify the default policy for the rule.
+The value can be allow or deny.
+  rules:                                # Specify the rules for the commands that the agent can execute according to the group to which the user belongs.
+  - mode: audit                         # Specify the "mode" as the condition for applying the rule.
+    cmds: [search, write]               # Specify the "cmd" to which the rule applies.
+Multiple items can be specified in a list.
+    rule: allow                         # Specifies whether the specified command is allowed or not.
+Values are allow or deny.
+  - mode: client
+    cmds: [file_copy, file_download, file_list, file_mkdir, file_move, file_remove, file_rmdir, file_upload, server_info]
+    rule: allow
+  - mode: cmd
+    cmds: [list, load]
+    rule: allow
+  - mode: server
+    cmds: [list]
+    rule: allow
+  - mode: web
+    cmds: [gencert, genpass, group_list, user_list]
+    rule: allow
 audit:
   enabled: true                         # Specify whether to enable the audit function.
   write:
     mode: audit                         # Specify the mode of the feature to be writed.
     cmd: write                          # Specify the command to be writed.
   search:
     mode: audit                         # Specify the mode of the feature to be searched.
     cmd: search                         # Specify the command to be searched.
   options:                              # Specify the options for the audit function.
     host: localhost                     # Specify the service host of the audit Redis server.However, if it is specified as a command line argument, it is ignored.
     port: 6379                          # Specify the service port of the audit Redis server.However, if it is specified as a command line argument, it is ignored.
     password: password                  # Specify the access password of the audit Redis server.However, if it is specified as a command line argument, it is ignored.
-      svname: server                    # Specify the audit service name of the inference server.However, if it is specified as a command line argument, it is ignored.
+    svname: cmdbox                      # Specify the audit service name of the inference server.However, if it is specified as a command line argument, it is ignored.
     retry_count: 3                      # Specifies the number of reconnections to the audit Redis server.If less than 0 is specified, reconnection is forever.
     retry_interval: 1                   # Specifies the number of seconds before reconnecting to the audit Redis server.
     timeout: 15                         # Specify the maximum waiting time until the server responds.
     pg_enabled: False                   # Specify True if using the postgresql database server.
     pg_host: localhost                  # Specify the postgresql host.
     pg_port: 5432                       # Specify the postgresql port.
     pg_user: postgres                   # Specify the postgresql user name.
     pg_password: password               # Specify the postgresql password.
     pg_dbname: audit                    # Specify the postgresql database name.
     retention_period_days: 365          # Specify the number of days to retain audit logs.

 ```